cygni/cygni-competence-7-databases/hbase/README.md

     ...
     ```
     You probably want to shut it down after a while.
 Just press Ctrl+C

+5. After stopping the script above visit [http://localhost:8888/filebrowser/#/hbase/data/default/wiki](http://localhost:8888/filebrowser/#/hbase/data/default/wiki)

+    The long-named subdirectories you see represents individual regions.
+### <a name="regions-and-partitioning"></a>Regions and partitioning
+In HBase, rows are kept in order, sorted by the row key.
+A region is a chunk of rows, identified by the starting key (inclusive) and the ending key (exclusive).

+Regions never overlap, and each is assigned to a specific region server in the cluster.
+In our setup, there is only one region server, which will always be responsible for all regions.

+1. Split regions manually on table 'wiki'
+    ```
+    $ docker exec -it hbase bash -c "hbase shell"
+    > hbase split 'wiki'
+    ```
+    Verify number of regions increased in Hue as expected.

+2. Get info from meta-table regarding which region server is responsible.
+    ```
+    scan 'hbase:meta', {COLUMNS => [ 'info:server', 'info:regioninfo' ] }
+    ```

+3. But also the hbase:meta table is split into regions and spread across the cluster.
+Discuss with your neighbor: _How do the region servers know which regions they're responsible for serving?_

 [hue-first-page]: https://github.com/cygni/cygni-competence-7-databases/blob/screenshots/hbase/hue-first-page.png?raw=true "Hue First Page"
 [hue-hbase-page]: https://github.com/cygni/cygni-competence-7-databases/blob/screenshots/hbase/hue-hbase-page.png?raw=true "Hue Hbase Page"